 Specific issues that should be monitored over the next decade include:

 1Institute of Medicine, Committee on Monitoring Access to Personal Health Care Services.
-Access to health care in America.
+Access to Health Care in America.
 Millman M, editor.
-Washington: National Academies Press; 1993.
+Washington, DC: National Academies Press; 1993.

 4Hadley J. Insurance coverage, medical care use, and short-term health changes following an unintentional injury or the onset of a chronic condition.
 JAMA.
 2007;297(10):1073-84.